12. Provision for Current and Deferred Tax:

 Trade receivables

-Customer credit risk is managed subject to the Company's established policy, procedures and controls relating to customer credit risk management.
+Customer credit risk is managed subject to the Company's established policy, procedures and controls relating to customer credit risk Management.
 Credit quality of a customer is assessed based on individual credit limits and defined in accordance with customer assessment.
 Outstanding customer receivables are regularly monitored.

 Financial Assets and bank deposits

 Credit risk from balances with banks is managed by the Company's treasury department in accordance with the Company's policy.
 The Company considers factors such as track record, size of the institution, market reputation and service standards to select the banks with which its balances and deposits are maintained.
 Generally, the balances are maintained with the institutions with which the Company has also availed borrowings.
-The Company does not maintain significant cash and deposit balances other than those required for its day to day operations.
+Presently, the Company does not maintain significant cash and deposit balances other than those required for its day to day operations.

-The Company's maximum exposure to credit risk for the components of the Balance Sheet at 31 March 2024 and 31 March 2023 is the carrying amounts as appearing in Note 11, 12, 13 and 14.
+The Company's maximum exposure to credit risk for the components of the Balance Sheet at 31 March 2025 and 31 March 2024 is the carrying amounts as appearing in Note 11, 12 and 14.

 43.7 Liquidity risk